stackitcloud/stackit-cli/README.md

 Your feedback is appreciated!
 Feel free to open [GitHub issues](https://github.com/stackitcloud/stackit-cli) to provide feature requests and bug reports.

-<a name="warning-new-stackit-idp"></a>

-> [!WARNING]
-> On August 26 2024, The STACKIT Argus service was renamed to STACKIT Observability.
->
-> This means that there is a new command group `observability`, which offers the same functionality as the deprecated `argus` command.
->
-> Please make sure to **update your STACKIT CLI to the latest version after August 26 2024** to ensure that you start using `observability` command.

 ## Installation

 Please refer to our [installation guide](./INSTALLATION.md) for instructions on how to install and get started using the STACKIT CLI.